qoomon/actions--create-commit/README.md

     description: 'The commit message'
   recommitHead:
     description: 'If true, the HEAD commit will be re-committed, instead creating commit of the index changes'
-  push:
-    description: 'If true, the commit will be pushed to the remote'
 ```

 ### Outputs